• Skip to primary navigation

 • Preheat your oven to 180C/350F degrees

-• In a bowl, mix the pumpkin, eggs, coconut milk, erythritol, vanilla, spices and salt.
+• In another medium bowl, mix the eggs, coconut milk and vanilla.

-• Add the coconut flour and baking powder and whisk until lump-free.
+• Add the pumpkin puree and whisk until lump-free.

 • Line a 9" x 5" loaf pan with parchment paper and pour the batter into the pan.
 Smooth out with a spatula until even.

-• Remove from the pan and cool on a rack for 1 hour.
+• Remove from the pan and cool on a rack.

 Notes